maya-ab/GDPCO2GlobalAnalysis/README.md

 How does the average CO2 emissions per capita of high GDP countries compare to low GDP countries, and the rest of the world?
 Has this changed over the years?

+- The coding process and exploratory data analysis can be found in the [analysis file](notebooks/analysis2.ipynb)
+- The summary of my findings can be found in the [summary file](analysisSummary.md)

 ## References

 Link to data sets: